zeusdeux/subsequence-search/README.md

 As you can see in the image, each item is the same as what you get when you do `'some string'.match(/^(s)(.*?)(e)(.*)$/)` i.e., a `match` with some capturing groups.

-You can chain as many `transforms` as you want by passing them in the `transforms` object to the `search` call.
+You can chain as many `transform` functions as you want by passing them in the `transforms` object to the `search` call.

 The only thing to keep in mind is that they are applied *in order*.

-Keeping that in mind, you can do what you wish in those `transforms` to get the data in a format that is useful for your application.
+Keeping that in mind, you can do what you wish in those `transform` functions to get the data in a format that is useful for your application.

-`subsequence-search` ships with three transforms for your convenience.
+`subsequence-search` ships with three `transform` functions for your convenience.
 They are:

-- `rank` : re-order the result to have most relevant results first
+- `rank` : returns a re-ordered `Array` that has the most relevant results higher in the list
-- `highlight`: accepts a `css` class and transforms the result set to encapsulate the matching letters in a `span` with the given `css class`.
+- `highlight`: accepts a `css` class and transforms the result set to encapsulate the matching letters in a `span` with the given `css` class
+   - it returns an array of strings
-- `noHighlight`: returns back plaintext matches
+- `noHighlight`: returns back an array of plaintext matches

 These are available on the `transforms` property on the object you get when you do `require('subsequence-search')` i.e.,